Gustavo-Teleguario/Design-Patterns-/README.md

 3. **Open in your IDE:**
    - Import as **Gradle project**
-   - Ensure JDK is properly configured
+   - Ensure your JDK environment is correctly configured
    - Let Gradle download all required dependencies automatically

 4. **Run tests:**